-Additionally, Power Up has the option to convert all or any amount of the principal face amount of the March 12, 2020 Power Up Note, starting on September 4, 2020 and ending on the later of the maturity date or the date the Default Amount is paid if an event of default occurs, which is an amount equal to 150% of an amount equal to the then outstanding principal amount of the March 12, 2020 Power Up Note plus any interest accrued, for shares of the Company's common stock at the then-applicable conversion price.
+Additionally, Power Up had the option to convert all or any amount of the principal face amount of the notes issued to Power Up, starting on certain dates as defined in the note agreements and ending on the later of the maturity date or the date the Default Amount is paid if an event of default occurs, which was an amount equal to 150% of an amount equal to the then outstanding principal amount of the notes plus any interest accrued, for shares of the Company's common stock at the then-applicable conversion price.

-The conversion price for the March 12, 2020 Power Up Note shall be \$3.05, subject to certain Market Price (as defined below) adjustment.
-If the Market Price is greater than or equal to \$5.00, the conversion price shall be the greater of 65% of the Market Price ("Variable Conversion Price") and \$3.05.
-In the event Market Price is less than \$5.00, the conversion price shall be the Variable Conversion Price.
-As defined in the March 12, 2020 Power Up Note, the "Market Price" shall be the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Power Up on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion from Power Up.
-Notwithstanding the foregoing, Power Up shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
-An aggregate initial total of \$55,929 of this note was bifurcated with the embedded conversion option recorded as a derivative liability at fair value.
+The conversion price for the above Power Up notes was \$3,050, subject to certain Market Price (as defined below) adjustment.
+If the Market Price was greater than or equal to \$5,000, the conversion price was to be the greater of 65% of the Market Price ("Variable Conversion Price") and \$3,050.
+In the event Market Price was less than \$5,000, the conversion price was to be the Variable Conversion Price.
+As defined in the note agreements, the "Market Price" was the average of the lowest three closing bid prices during the ten day trading period prior to and including the day the Company receives a notice of conversion from Power Up on the electronic quotation system or applicable principal securities exchange or trading market or, if no closing bid price of such security is available in any of the foregoing manners, the average of the closing bid prices of any market makers for such security that are listed in the "pink sheets" during the ten prior trading days, including the day upon which the Company receives a notice of conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Power Up and its affiliates, exceeds 4.99% of the outstanding shares of the Company's common stock.
+An aggregate initial total of \$422,557 of these notes were bifurcated with the embedded conversion option recorded as derivative liabilities at fair value.